 WACO, Texas — A hydraulic fracturing well services company on April 15 sued Halliburton Co. and an affiliated company in Texas federal court, contending that they infringed several patents related to various pumping devices used on fracking wells.

 WASHINGTON, D.C. — The Federal Circuit U.S. Court of Appeals in an April 16 ruling said that because a petitioner for inter partes review (IPR) failed to establish that a person of skill in the art could make a turbine engine with the power density recited in a challenged gas turbine engine patent, the Patent Trial and Appeal Board erred in declaring the patent obvious.

-ALEXANDRIA, Va. — In an Oct.
-30 preliminary patent owner response, a maker of gaming products urges the Patent Trial and Appeal Board (PTAB or board) to exercise its discretion and deny inter partes review (IPR) of a gaming controller patent (Nintendo Of America Inc. v.
-Gamevice Inc., No. IPR2020-01197, PTAB).
+ALEXANDRIA, Va. — In an April 14 preliminary patent owner response, Koninklijke Philips N.V. tells the Patent Trial and Appeal Board (PTAB) that it should exercise its discretion and deny a petition for inter partes review (IPR) of a cryptography patent pending resolution of a related matter before the International Trade Commission (ITC).

 WASHINGTON, D.C. — The Federal Circuit U.S. Court of Appeals on April 13 turned away an effort by Apple Inc., HTC Corp. and HTC America Inc. (Apple, collectively) to undo a final written decision that confirmed as nonobvious various claims of a patented radio communications system.

 WASHINGTON, D.C. — In an April 13 holding, a Federal Circuit U.S. Court of Appeals panel majority turned away a request for vacatur and remand of two final written decisions by the Patent Trial and Appeal Board on grounds that the decisions were rendered by unconstitutional administrative patent judge panels.